charlesrollin/tiny_search_engine/README.md

 * Requests speed & IO performances
 * Engine evaluation on test set

+The tests discussed below were done on a 2015 MacBook Pro with a 2.7GHz Intel "Core i5" (5257U) processor, 8GB of RAM and a SSD storage.

 ### Index Construction

 The duration of the index construction was measured on 10 builds for both collections.
 The weight method used was the Evolutionary Learned Scheme which gave the best results during the [Engine Evaluation](#engine-evaluation).
 It is also the most expensive method in terms of calculation: we choose the method for which the construction lasts the most.